fjfnaranjo/didactic-umbrella/README.md

 ## Submission structure, compatibility and requirements
 The submission consists of 3 different repositories.

-* This one: Giving a general defense for the decisions I took and keeping the code for the requested diagram.
+* This one: Keeps a general defense for the decisions I took and the diagram.
+* https://github.com/fjfnaranjo/fuzzy-chainsaw: With the infrastructure code.
 * https://github.com/fjfnaranjo/improved-couscous: With the API.
-* https://github.com/fjfnaranjo/fuzzy-chainsaw: With the configuration code.

-### Running the code in the respositories
+### Working with the contents of the repositories
-The code in the last two repositories should be easy to run in any POSIX shell with access to the `docker` and `docker-compose` commands.
+The repositories should be easy to try in any POSIX shell with access to the `docker` command.
 A `Makefile` file will be provided that can be use directly or as a reference for the commands needed.
 Check for specific running instructions in each repository `README.md`.

 I'm developing using Debian stable and I haven't taken portability with MacOS into account, but if you are using Mac you should be able to run it without any